-Academic Integrity and Purdue Honor Pledge
+Academic Integrity and Purdue Honor Pledge (8.1a)

-Academic integrity is one of the highest values that Purdue University holds.
+"Academic integrity is one of the highest values that Purdue University holds.
+At Purdue, all members of the community are responsible for upholding and promoting academic integrity."
 Purdue prohibits "dishonesty in connection with any University activity.
-Cheating, plagiarism, or knowingly furnishing false information to the University are examples of dishonesty."
-Furthermore, the University Senate has stipulated that "the commitment of acts of cheating, lying, and deceit in any of their diverse forms (such as the use of substitutes for taking examinations, the use of illegal cribs, plagiarism, and copying during examinations) is dishonest and must not be tolerated.
+Cheating, plagiarism, or knowingly furnishing false information to the University are examples of dishonesty.
+Additionally, the University Senate has stipulated that the commitment of acts of cheating, lying, and deceit in any of their diverse forms is dishonest and must not be tolerated.
 Moreover, knowingly to aid and abet, directly or indirectly, other parties in committing dishonest acts is in itself dishonest."
 Examples of Academic Dishonesty along with tips to avoid engaging in academic dishonesty are available through the Office of Student Rights and Responsibilities.
-Individuals are encouraged to alert university officials to potential breeches of this value by either emailing integrity@purdue.edu or by calling 765-494-8778.
+Individuals are encouraged to alert university officials to potential breeches of this value by either emailing integrity@purdue.edu or by submitting the Academic Dishonesty incident reporting form.
 While information may be submitted anonymously, the more information that is submitted provides the greatest opportunity for the university to investigate the concern.
-Alert the CPD Director about the conflict or potential breeche.
+Alert your course instructor and/or the MSD Director about the conflict or potential breech.